-- A Bachelor's degree or its equivalent from an accredited college or university. - Students who are in the PharmD program must be admitted into the Graduate School in order to participate in the joint PharmD/MS program in pharmaceutical sciences. - 3.
+- A Bachelor's degree or its equivalent in pharmacy or a biological, physical or chemical science from an accredited college or university. - Students who are in the PharmD program must be admitted into the Graduate School in order to participate in the joint PharmD/MS program in pharmaceutical sciences. - 3.
 An overall GPA of 3.0 and the GRE score are required for all applicants. - 4.
 The Graduate School requires all students from countries in which English is not the native language to demonstrate competence in English by obtaining either a minimum overall TOEFL (Test of English as a Foreign Language) score of 90 (no sub score lower than 20) or IELTS (International English Language Testing System) academic version band score of 6.5 (no sub-score lower than 6).